$q$-Borel-Laplace summation for $q$-difference equations with two slopes

-[3] \begin{rem} In \cite{D4}, Theorem 2.5, the author considers the case, where $d=1$.
-More preciselly, see Theorem \ref{theo2} for the notations, assume that $k=2$, and $d_{1}=d_{2}=1$.
-Let $n_{1},n_{2}$ be given by Theorem \ref{theo2}.
-In \cite{D4}, it is shown how to build, with another $q$-Borel and $q$-Laplace transformations, meromorphic gauge transformations similar to $\S \ref{sec2}$ but with germs of entries having $q^{|n_{1}-n_{2}|^{-1}\Z}$-spirals of poles of order one, instead of having $q^{\Z}$-spirals of poles of order $|n_{1}-n_{2}|$. \end{rem}
+[3] \begin{rem} In \cite{D4}, Theorem 2.5, the author defines a meromorphic solution with another $q$-analogues of the Borel and Laplace transformation.
+When $d=1$, the two sums obtained are the same.
+On the other hand when $d\neq 1$ the solutions defined here have less poles than the solutions of \cite{D4}.
+More precisely, see Theorem \ref{theo2} for the notations, assume that $k=2$ and $n_{2}=0$.
+Let $d_{1},n_{1}$ be given by Theorem \ref{theo2}.
+In \cite{D4}, it is shown how to build, with another $q$-Borel and $q$-Laplace transformations, meromorphic gauge transformations similar to $\S \ref{sec2}$ but with germs of entries having $q^{\frac{\Z}{|n_{1}|}}$-spirals of poles of order $1$.
+The solutions we compute here have $q^{\frac{d_{1}\Z}{|n_{1}|}}$-spirals of poles of order $1$. \end{rem}

 [3]